Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Results

 \subsection{Comparison with Baselines in Different Domains (RQ1)}

 We compare our model's predictive performance with baseline models on the TwiMed (Table \ref{tab:TwiMed}), SMM4H (Table \ref{tab:smm4h}) and CADEC (Table \ref{tab:cadec}) datasets.
-The results of the baselines are taken directly from the original papers.
-However, some of the baselines did not conducted experiments on all of the four datasets.
-Our proposed model outperforms baseline models in most cases, demonstrating its effectiveness on ADE detection from texts in various domains (RQ1).
-Our model can better balance precision and recall scores, leading to higher F1 scores.
+The results of GPT-4 are obtained in a zero-shot setting, while the results of other baselines are taken directly from the original papers.
+However, some of the baselines did not conduct experiments on all four datasets.
+Our proposed model outperforms baseline models, in most cases, demonstrating its effectiveness in ADE detection from texts in various domains (RQ1).
+It is worth noting that while GPT-4 shows robust natural language understanding capabilities, its zero-shot performance on this task falls short of the effectiveness demonstrated by our fine-tuned knowledge-augmented model.

+We observed that GPT-4 exhibits a tendency to erroneously identify the presence of ADEs in this task, resulting in a notably low recall value.
+Our model achieves a more balanced precision-recall trade-off, leading to higher F1 scores.
 Table \ref{tab:cadec} shows that our model consistently outperforms the baselines.
 Our proposed model can capture rich features to identify a document containing ADEs.